isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 {% endhighlight %}

 This shows us the visible LV testlv as well as the hidden infrastructure that is being created to build it.
-The left left of the RAID 1 is testlv_rimage_0, spread over 3 physical devices.
+The left leg of the RAID 1 is testlv_rimage_0, spread over 3 physical devices.